NaifahCs/4Servo-Arduino-/README.md

     5. Return the torso to the center position
     6. Move the left leg backward to the original position
     7. Shift weight to the left leg
-    8. Move the right leg forward.
+    8. Move the right leg forward
     9. Repeat steps 3 to 8 in a loop for continuous walking

 # Simulation